by Ken Gilvary, M.S., P.E., Haag Principal Engineer, 01/2016

 Evaluation of large hail strikes against built-up and modified bitumen roof systems often requires the removal of roofing cores, which are transported to the lab for further examination.
 Removal of roofing cores also permits an opportunity to determine the roof system cross-section, the membrane thickness, and to check for moisture below the roof membrane.
 In these instances, we regularly examine the sample under magnification, and then remove the bitumen from the core with solvent to examine the reinforcing for strain and tears characteristic of impacts.
 Once the roofing has been cut, you can use a tool like the Haag Panel and Membrane Gauge™ to measure and document the thickness of the membrane for your file Hail damage to single-ply roofing systems typically is discernible in the field; however, it may be helpful to remove cores from the roofing and examine areas of interest with a microscope and/or high intensity backlighting to identify fractures caused by hailstone impacts (particularly with TPO products).

 Kenneth R. Gilvary is a licensed Professional Engineer in 16 states.
-He has been employed by Haag Engineering Co. since 2003 and has extensive experience with design, construction administration, and evaluation of large-scale projects involving multiple buildings.
+He was employed by Haag Engineering Co. from 2003-2017.
+He has extensive experience with design, construction administration, and evaluation of large-scale projects involving multiple buildings.
 He currently sits on the Board of Directors of the Windstorm Insurance Network (WIND), Inc., and the Property Loss Research Bureau (PLRB) planning committee.
-He is a member of the ASTM E-06 Performance of Buildings Committee and is a developer and an instructor for the Haag Certified Inspector (HCI) programs.
+He is a member of the ASTM E-06 Performance of Buildings Committee and is a developer.
+He was an instructor for the Haag Certified Inspector (HCI) programs.
 Ken also is an All-Lines Insurance General Adjuster licensed in Florida with experience in adjusting large commercial losses.
-See his full profile here.